VilleKrumlinde/zgameeditor/Docs/RenderParticles.md

 @dd Delay in seconds before any particles will be created.

 @dt OnEmitExpression
-@dd An expression that will be called when a new particle is created.
-The following properties can be modified in the expression: PColor (particle color) and PAngle (particle angle).
+@dd An @ref ScriptingLanguage "expression" that will be called when a new particle is created.
+Value of this property is specified in @ref CodeEditor "Code editor".
+The following properties can be modified in the expression: `PColor` (particle color) and `PAngle` (particle angle).

 @dt Gravity
 @dd A gravitation speed that is added to every particles velocity each frame.
 Note that even though a Z-value can be set, only the X and Y values are used.